 • 1 point awarded for each unique feature or program that “wowed” us

-In the case of a tie in points, the school ranked higher with US News received the higher ranking.
+In the case tie, the school ranked higher with US News receiving the higher ranking.

 #15 –University of Southern California